Generic Name: diclofenac

 The safety and effectiveness of Zorvolex in pediatric patients has not been established.

-Zorvolex (diclofenac) capsules contain the active ingredient diclofenac which is a benzeneacetic acid based nonsteroidal anti-inflammatory drug (NSAID).
-Zorvolex is available as hard gelatin capsules of 18 mg and 35 mg for oral administration.
-The chemical name of diclofenac is 2-[(2, 6-dichlorophenyl) amino] benzeneacetic acid.
+Zorvolex (diclofenac) capsules are a nonsteroidal anti-inflammatory drug, available as hard gelatin capsules of 18 mg and 35 mg for oral administration.
+The chemical name is 2-[(2, 6-dichlorophenyl) amino] benzeneacetic acid.
 The molecular weight is 296.15.
-Its molecular formula is C14H11Cl2NO2, and it has the following structural formula.
+Its molecular formula is C14H11Cl2NO2, and it has the following chemical structure.